spyderboy92/GSoC20-Kodi/README.md

 # Google Summer of Code’ 20 Wrap Up
 ![Kodi](https://user-images.githubusercontent.com/24195133/91663660-e5beb300-eb07-11ea-92cc-28c3627561ca.png)

+A great summer journey coming to an end.
 Finally it is time for wrapping up my GSoC project.
-A great summer journey coming to an end.
 The community has been more than helpful.
 I couldn’t have asked for more.

 ## Intro:

 Inputstream.adaptive is an add-on for Kodi, written in C++, and handles different streams for Kodi.
-The aim of my project was to introduce variable time-length stream buffering, and then add adaptive switching of different representations depending upon different constraints like available network bandwidth, available window resolution, computation power available, etc
+The aim of my project was to introduce variable time-length stream buffering, and then add adaptive switching of different representations depending upon different constraints like available network bandwidth, available window resolution, etc.

 #### Basic overview of streaming mechanism